 Of course, this annual celebration was placed on this particular day thanks to its historical D-significance as the birthday of co-creator of insulin, Dr. Frederick Banting, who was born on Nov.
-14, 1891 -- and would be celebrating his 122nd birthday if we were alive today!
+14, 1891 -- and would be celebrating his 122nd birthday here in 2013 if we were alive today!
 (In fact, the Banting Homestead in Canada just opened a new education center in conjunction with World Diabetes Day this year.)

 So, we raise a Diet Coke (or Fresca) in his honor today, while marking another World Diabetes Day, which dates back more than two decades, but really started getting traction in 2006 when the United Nations adopted a resolution making it an official day of observance.

 Today, we wanted to take a closer look just how the World Diabetes Day awareness campaign has evolved through the years, and what kind of impact is it having?
 So guess what?
 We were able to track down the D-Mom who started it all...
 AND interview the International Diabetes Federation (IDF) itself about how they view the success of this effort.